Thursday, November 08, 2012

 Mary’s hands, putting on the finishing touches.

 This yummy champagne is called Courtage.
-Made in France, of course, by a group of Americans with a passion for bubbly.
+Made in France by a group of Americans with a passion for bubbly.
 Quite delicious and light.
-I need a case of the stuff so it’s always on hand.
 The bottles are tiny.
 Just enough.

 Tuesday, August 07, 2012